 For as much as we appreciate the revised butterfly hinge keyboard in the MacBook and MacBook Pro, we’d really like to see at least one Apple laptop hold onto its traditional keyboard.
 There’s enough room inside the chassis, and giving fans a choice would be admirable.

 Plus, even though the MacBook Pro is now using a keyboard with a revised Butterfly hinge keyboard with membrane to keep dust out, it doesn’t change the fact that using existing hardware could keep the costs of a revamped MacBook Air down to where they should be – keeping the price low.

 Fast charging, please

-This comes in tandem with the request for new ports, i.e. USB-C for fast charging, but we’d like to see to see the MagSafe cord remain.
-Even the option for both would be pleasant.
+Apple could use this opportunity to justify new ports, i.e. USB-C for fast charging, but we’d like to see MagSafe remain.
+The option for both would be great, but Apple may have MacBook Air 2018 users live the #DongleLife as well.

 iOS apps on MacBook Air